WSF Events

 WSF 2025

-The most recent edition of the WSF Championships took place in Morocco with Open, Junior and Women’s tournaments held.
+The 2025 edition of the WSF Championships took place in Morocco with Open, Junior and Women’s tournaments held.

 China’s Gao Yang became the first player to secure both the Open and Junior Championships during his career by claiming the main Championship, while Ireland’s Leone Crowley came out on top in the Under-19s competition.